svijasvg/svija-sync/readme.md

 # Start the App

-Rename the app to **sync.commmand**
+Rename the TXT file to **sync.commmand**.
+This tells the Mac that it's no longer a text document but an app.

 **Click twice** on the app to run it.
 You may see a warning:

-"Svija Sync.command" can't be opened because it is from an unidentified developer.
+>"Svija Sync.command" can't be opened because it is from an unidentified developer.

 To continue, open **System Preferences** › **Security and Privacy** › **General**